rkmtlab/multi-ems/README.md

 One board has 4 output channels.
 However, the channels can be increased by using multiple boards.
 In this case, minor revision is required for the source codes.

+There are jumpers for voltage intergration, however, are used in rare cases and we do not recommend using them.

+If you are using the analog ver., the jumpers should look like the figure of the board below, and the voltage digital adjusting pins should be left unconnected.

 ## Files